pact-foundation/pact-core-mock-server/pact_mock_server/README.md

 [Online rust docs](https://docs.rs/pact_mock_server/latest/pact_mock_server/)

-All the exported functions using C bindings for controlling the mock server are now found in the [pact_ffi module](https://github.com/pact-foundation/pact-reference/tree/master/rust/pact_ffi).

 ## [create_mock_server](https://docs.rs/pact_mock_server/latest/pact_mock_server/fn.create_mock_server.html)

 Creates a mock server.
 Requires the pact JSON as a string as well as the port for the mock server to run on.
 A value of